 Gifts to the Student Support Fund have a direct impact on our current students and allow us to offer financial support to 1 in 5 of our undergraduates and 1 in 7 of our graduate students.

 We also support means-tested undergraduate bursaries through our Foundation Scholarship Programme for students with household incomes of £25,000 or less to £50,000.
-Over 60 alumni and friends support us in this way and in the academic year of 2022-23, over 70 of our students benefited from a Foundation Scholarship.

 A donation of £25,000 would endow a Foundation Scholarship in perpetuity.
+If you are interesting in funding a Foundation Scholarship please contact our Deputy Director of Development, Rachel Shepherd.

 Postgraduate Scholarships